EPPI-Centre/ER4/README.md

 Once the two Databases exist, contain some data (also done via scripts that can be found in the `IntegrationTests` project) and are up to date (in the sense of their data-structures/functionalities) it is possible to attempt to run EPPI Reviewer 6 (or 4).
 Please refer to specific readme files to learn how.

-On the other hand, whenever new code is pulled into your local repository, you will NOT need to re-create the databases.
+On the other hand, after doing the above the 1st time, whenever new code is pulled into your local repository, you will NOT need to re-create the databases.
 You should "just" run the `SQL Changes Manager` project, to ensure the databases structures and functionalities are matching the rest of the code correctly.

-## License, Contributions, and all those details
+## License, Contributions and related details

 The source code included in this repository is covered by the [FSL-1.1-MIT license](LICENSE.md).
-In a nutshell, this means that this software is NOT Open Source in a strict sense, EPPI Reviewer is thus a "Source Available" software, although with significant additional permissions.
+In a nutshell, this means that **this software is NOT Open Source in a strict sense**, EPPI Reviewer is thus a "Source Available" software, although with significant additional permissions.
 People can:

 - View, download, clone, fork this repository.
-- Modify it for their own purposes, as long as their purpose is NOT to create a for-profit software that is a direct competitor to EPPI Reviewer.
+- Modify it for their own purposes, **as long as their purpose is NOT to create a for-profit software that is a direct competitor to EPPI Reviewer**.
 - Do anything you like with the source code, when it's at least 2 years old - whereby the simple MIT license applies.

 Not being quite Open Source, this repository is not Open to external contributions.
 There are two reasons for this, the first one being sufficient: we are a very small team and do not have the resources necessary to manage external contributions.
 The second reason is that we are not in the habit of asking for free work in return of "gratitude" and/or nothing substantial.